allianz/ng-aquila/projects/ng-aquila/src/rating/rating.md

 ### Accessibility

 The component can be accessed via keyboard.
 To do that, use the TAB-key to focus on one of the stars and hit the ENTER-key to select it.
 Alternatively, increase or decrease the selected value by hitting the LEFT-ARROW- or RIGHT-ARROW-key.
 Moreover, it is possible to provide custom descriptions for each star.
-Please refer to nxAriaLabel in the API section for more information.
+Please refer to `ariaLabel` in the API section for more information.

 <!-- example(rating-accessibility) -->